-The fair values of investments in common collective funds are determined using the net asset value per share ("NAV") provided by the administrator of the fund.
+The fair values of investments in common collective funds are determined using the NAV provided by the administrator of the fund.
 The NAV is determined by each fund's trustee based upon the fair value of the underlying assets owned by the fund, less liabilities, divided by the number of outstanding units.

 The common collective funds have no restrictions on participant redemptions.
-The notice period applicable to the Plan in the case of a full redemption varies by fund from ten to forty-five days.
-The Plan had no unfunded commitments relating to the common collective funds at December 31, 2019 and 2018.
+The notice period applicable to the Plan in the case of a full redemption varies by fund from five to forty-five days.
+The Plan had no unfunded commitments relating to the common collective funds at December 31, 2020 and 2019.